20 Car Sales Phone Scripts: Internet, BDC, Cold Call & Voicemail

 Get All 20 Phone Scripts

-The 4 scripts above are from our complete collection of 20 phone scripts covering every stage of the car sales process, from first contact to post-sale follow-up.
+The ten scripts above cover the situations where most deals are won or lost.
+They’re drawn from our complete collection of 20 phone scripts spanning every stage of the car sales process, from first contact to post-sale follow-up.

 The full collection includes: